 Blueberries may lower the risk of diabetes as well.
 Studies have shown that blueberries or bioactive blueberry compounds can improve insulin sensitivity and reduce the risk of type 2 diabetes by up to 26%.

-Strawberries are one of the most commonly consumed berries in the world and also one of the best sources of vitamin C.
+Strawberry picking is from mid May – June.
+They are one of the most commonly consumed berries in the world and also one of the best sources of vitamin C.

 One cup (144 grams) of whole strawberries provides (25):